This page was reviewed under our medical and editorial policy by

 For a colposcopic biopsy, patients are urged to:

-Endocervical curettage: The doctor inserts a small, thin tool—either a curette (which looks like a narrow spoon) or a brush— into the endocervical area.
+Endocervical curettage procedure: The doctor inserts a small, thin tool—either a curette (which looks like a narrow spoon) or a brush— into the endocervical area.
 This tool is then gently scraped against the walls of the cervical canal, removing some of the tissue.
 Similar to a colposcopic biopsy, this may cause light cramping and bleeding.

 Other instructions may include not using douches or tampons, and/or not having sex for a period of time.